-Founded in Wiltshire in 1999, we now operate across the South West, with our main offices and training centres being in Melksham and Plymouth and a network of community-based learning delivery.
+Founded in Wiltshire in 1999, we now operate across the South West, with our main office in Trowbridge and training centre in Melksham with a network of community-based learning delivery.

 Our key beneficiary groups include:

 - Young People 16-24 including young parents and parents to be and young people not taking up other education, employment or training opportunities (NEETs)

 - Unemployed adults, including returners to work and those who have never worked

 Through our secondary role as an infrastructure organisation, we support other charities with similar aims to achieve their goals by providing advice, training and support.
 We choose to focus on helping charities who share our vision and values so that we create a “multiplier effect”.

 The Learning Curve has matrix accreditation for information and advice provision.
 We can provide you with information about:

 - Training courses

 - Workforce and other forms of learning and development